svalente317/sanka/docs/Builtin-Types.md

 three act like user-defined classes:

 * The classes have public fields and methods
-* Instances of these types can match interfaces
 * Variables of these types can be `null`

 However, all three are partially built into the language.
 (There is